davxiao/davidxiao-web/content/post/my-homelab-setup-from-hardware-to-kvm-part-1/index.md

 summary: "I plan on writing a few posts about my Homelab project.
 This is the first one focusing on the hardware spec and networking"
 profile: false
 authors:
   - david-xiao
 categories:
   - Homelab
-tags: []
+tags:
+  - kvm
+  - homelab
+  - amd ryzen
+  - kvm
+  - proxmox
+  - pve
 date: 2020-05-28
 lastmod: 2020-05-28
 featured: false
-draft: true
+draft: false

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.